Throw Builder Class¶

 in a class determines the available methods, there’s no reason to

-test for membership using if
+test for membership using if-statements.
+In most cases,

 the only relevant tests for